-Fraser Health patients' actual length of stay relative to expected length of stay is not meeting our internal target; two of our hospitals are meeting the target for this indicator (Fraser Canyon and Royal Columbian).
-During this time, ten of our hospitals (Abbotsford, Burnaby, Chilliwack, Delta, Eagle Ridge, Langley Memorial, Mission Memorial, Peace Arch, Ridge Meadows, and Surrey Memorial) had opportunities to improve their performance.
+Fraser Health patients' actual length of stay relative to expected length of stay is not meeting our internal target; four of our hospitals are meeting the target for this indicator (Delta, Fraser Canyon, Peace Arch and Royal Columbian).
+During this time, eight of our hospitals (Abbotsford, Burnaby, Chilliwack, Eagle Ridge, Langley Memorial, Mission Memorial, Ridge Meadows, and Surrey Memorial) had opportunities to improve their performance.

 Effective care and discharge planning helps Fraser Health provide quality care for our patients while supporting improvement for this indicator.
-Core components of care and discharge planning in our hospitals includes screening and care planning, structured rounds, and the use of bedside whiteboards to support two-way communication with patients and families.
-We are committed to increasing our performance in these areas and have improvement projects ongoing for the key elements of this performance indicator.
+Core components of care and discharge planning in our hospitals includes baseline patient screening on admission and interdisciplinary team care planning, daily structured rounds, and the use of bedside whiteboards to support two-way communication with patients and families.
+We are committed to increasing our performance in these areas and have ongoing quality improvement projects for the key elements of this performance indicator.

-Take an active role in planning your care.
+Take an active role in your plan of care.
 Ask questions about your medical condition and participate in setting your goals for care.
-Inform your care providers about what you need to feel supported to leave the hospital.
+Inform your care providers about what we need to know about you so we can give you the best care possible and feel confident when you leave the hospital.